-Academic Advising Services offers students various services that contribute to student success and lead toward graduation.
+Academic Advising Services offers students a variety of various services that contributes to student success and leads towards graduation.
 We assist students with understanding university policies and procedures that affect academic progress.
-We support the early alert program to help students connect to success early in the semester.
+We support the early alert program to help students get-connected to success early in the semester.
 We help refer students to the appropriate academic support services when they are unsure of the best resource for their needs.
 Faculty advisors support some students in their respective colleges.
 Your faculty advisor can be identified in PantherTracks.
 Advisors within Academic Advising Services are available to all students.
 We are located across campus.
-Find your advisor's location by academic major on the advising website.
+Find your advisor's location by academic major at on the advising website.
 Phone: 936-261-5911